Quantum Simulation of an Extended Dicke Model with a Magnetic Solid: Main text

-Computational studies of the $g$--$J$ model under various approximations have revealed an array of new phenomena, such as a first-order QPT~\cite{Lee2004,Chen2010,Yang2019,HerreraRomero2022,Zhao2017}, a shift of the SRPT boundary~\cite{Nie2009,Chen2006}, amplification of the integrablity-to-chaos transition~\cite{Wang2022}, modifications of matter--matter entanglement~\cite{Nie2009,RoblesRobles2015}, and alteration of the nature of an excited-state QPT~\cite{Rodriguez2018,HerreraRomero2022}.
-Mean-field solutions to the $g$--$J$ model framed in complex networks have implications even for social sciences~\cite{Bazhenov2021}, describing opinion formation within the communicating agents of a social group sharing a common information field.
-To examine these phenomena, several experimental platforms, including atomic Bose--Einstein condensates~\cite{Chen2007,RodriguezLara2011}, superconducting qubits~\cite{Zhang2014,Tian2010}, and quantum dots~\cite{Lee2004}, have been proposed as quantum simulators, but successful simulations have not been achieved.
+Computational studies of the $g$--$J$ model under various approximations have revealed an array of new phenomena, such as a first-order QPT\cite{Lee2004,Chen2010,Yang2019,HerreraRomero2022,Zhao2017}, a shift of the SRPT boundary\cite{Nie2009,Chen2006}, amplification of the integrablity-to-chaos transition\cite{Wang2022}, modifications of matter--matter entanglement\cite{Nie2009,RoblesRobles2015}, and alteration of the nature of an excited-state QPT\cite{Rodriguez2018,HerreraRomero2022}.
+To examine these phenomena, several experimental platforms, including atomic Bose--Einstein condensates\cite{Chen2007,RodriguezLara2011}, superconducting qubits\cite{Zhang2014,Tian2010}, and quantum dots\cite{Lee2004}, have been proposed as quantum simulators, but successful simulations have not been achieved.